Landscape architecture: Relation to urban planning

 Landscape architecture continues to develop as a design discipline and to respond to the various movements in architecture and design throughout the 20th and 21st centuries.
-Thomas Church was a mid-century landscape architect significant in the profession.
+Thomas Church was a pioneering mid-century landscape architect known for shaping modern American garden design.
 Roberto Burle Marx in Brazil combined the International style and native Brazilian plants and culture for a new aesthetic.
 Innovation continues today solving challenging problems with contemporary design solutions for master planning, landscapes, and gardens.

 Ian McHarg was known for introducing environmental concerns in landscape architecture.
 He popularized a system of analyzing the layers of a site in order to compile a complete understanding of the qualitative attributes of a place.
 This system became the foundation of today's Geographic Information Systems (GIS).
 McHarg would give every qualitative aspect of the site a layer, such as the history, hydrology, topography, vegetation, etc. GIS software is ubiquitously used in the landscape architecture profession today to analyze materials in and on the Earth's surface and is similarly used by urban planners, geographers, forestry and natural resources professionals, etc.

 European nations enabled the widespread circulation of urban planning strategies by transferring landscaping ideas and practices to overseas colonies.
 The green belt was a popular landscape practice exported by Britain onto colonial territories such as Haifa (1918-1948).
 Spatial mechanisms like the green belt, implemented through the Haifa Bay Plan and the British "Grand Model," were used to enforce political control and civic order and extend western ideas of progress and development.
 The Greater London Regional Planning Committee accepted the green belt concept which formed the basis of the 1938 Green Belt Act.
 The planning prototype demarcated open spaces, distinguished between city and countryside, limited urban growth, and created zoning divisions.
 It was used extensively in the British colonies to facilitate British rule through the organized division of landscape and populations.